canonical/charm-relation-interfaces/interfaces/database_backup/v0/README.md

 [\[JSON Schema\]](./schemas/provider.json)

 Provider (database charm) is expected to record the status of running or completed jobs in the **unit** databag of the unit that performed the job.
-In the case of a backup, the information will be placed in the **unit** databag of the unit that performed the backup.
-In the case of a restore, the information will be placed in the **unit** databag of the lowest numbered unit (where the restore is performed).

 #### Example
 ```yaml